awtestergit/UBOXAI/README.md

         - ln -s /etc/nginx/sites-available/uboxai /etc/nginx/sites-enabled/ (probably you need to 'sudo ln ...'
       - restart nginx (in Linux: service nginx restart)
     - Start uboxai
-      - at uboxai root, start ./entry_start.sh
+      - at uboxai root, start ./entry_start.sh if using Ollama, or ./entry_start.sh <your_open_key> if using OpenAI
-        - Note: if you need other machine under same subnet to access the UBOXAI, replace 'source start_uboxai.sh 127.0.0.1' to 'source start_uboxai.sh <host_machine_ip>', where host_machine_ip is the ip of your host machine, e.g, 192.168.x.xx.
+        - Note: if you need other machine under same subnet to access the UBOXAI, in entry_start.sh file replace 'source start_uboxai.sh 127.0.0.1' to 'source start_uboxai.sh <host_machine_ip>', where host_machine_ip is the ip of your host machine, e.g, 192.168.x.xx.
       - That is it!
 You can go to http://localhost:5050 on your host machine, or http://<host_machine_ip>:5050 from another machine on the same network
     - If you want to modify the UI and build by yourself, you need to install node, npm, etc, take a look at /ui/requirements.txt

+## Knowledge Warehouse

+Once you have the UBOXAI set up, you can populate the knowledge warehouse, which can store FAQs and your documents (supports PDF or DOCX formats).
+# Note: There are plenty of works needed for the knowledge warehouse manager.

+- If you use Docker way, you can run this command to get to docker:
+- ```bash
+      docker run --name uboxai -p 11434:11434 -p 5000:5000 -p 5010:5010 -p 5050:5050 -it -d --privileged -v ./:/orig -v $(pwd)/qdrant_storage:/qdrant/storage:z -v dind-certs:/certs -v /var/run/docker.sock:/var/run/docker.sock -e DOCKER_TLS_CERTDIR=/certs awtestergit/uboxai:latest
+      ```
+- If you use Git pull way, activate the virtual environment, e.g, 'conda activate uboxai'
+- go to folder /uboxai/server
+- start venv by 'source /uboxai/bin/activate'
+- start Knowledge Warehouse Manager by 'python vectordb_manager.py'
+- use web browser on the host machine, http://localhost:5010, to populate the warehouse
+  - for FAQ, you can bulk load by create the file using faq template. check faq template example.csv provided
+  - for uploading documents, you can use the manager to upload file(s)

+After the population, you can use Docknow to query - if the query hits FAQ, then the answer will be returned from FAQ; if not, the query will search from the documents uploaded to vector database and LLM will answer accordingly.